fiovino4/newbank-team-nova/CONTRIBUTING.md

 # 2️⃣ Client - ConsoleUI (Interactive Mode)
 File: `src/newbank/client/ConsoleUI.java`

-If the user types only `CREATEACCOUNT`, the UI triggers a multi‑step flow:
+If the user types only `CREATEACCOUNT`, the UI triggers a multi-step flow:

 ### (A) The interactive builder